auzhhv/Document-Capture-Advanced-Line-Recognition/README.md

 ## Documentation ##
 At the moment there is no other documentation than this readme file.

+## Current Features ##
+1. Find a field value by linking it to a previously found field and automatically calculating the distance and size
+2. Find a field value by searching for a caption in the current position (sames procedure like on header fields - but only processed in the current position range)
+3. Find a field value by the column heading (same procedure/training) like on default line fields.
+This enables the user to capture values based on the column that are not in the default line of the current position
+4. Define a substitution value.
+If it was not able to find a value for a field you can define another field, who's value will be set as value for the field with the empty value.
+5. Copy a value from the previous line.
+If it was not able to find a value for a field the system will use the value of this field from the previous line.

 ## Implementation of the extension ##
 The code will be updated unregularly for new versions of Document Capture.